Skip to content

 From Boise, make your way to the start of the beautiful 130-mile Ponderosa Pine Scenic Byway.
 This gorgeous route winds from the bustling metropolis of Idaho’s capital city to the adventurous outpost of Stanley, tucked in the foothills of the Sawtooth Mountains.

-The road climbs past Lucky Peak and Arrow Rock Reservoirs before passing through the historic town of Idaho City.
+Climb past Lucky Peak and Arrow Rock Reservoirs on your fall road trip adventure before passing through the historic town of Idaho City.
 History buffs will want to stop and check out the Wild West vibes of this once-thriving mining town.
 Trudy’s Kitchen is known for pie, so grab a slice to go and enjoy it at one of the many scenic pullouts along the South Fork of the Snake River, as you continue on your way to Stanley.

 scenic shot of Sawtooth Mountains